 Resource Format Description epilogue string Specifies a user owned epilogue script which will be run before the system epilogue and epilogue.user scripts at the completion of a job.
 The syntax is epilogue= <file>.
 The file can be designated with an absolute or relative path.
-For more information, see Appendix G: Prologue and Epilogue Scripts on page 284.</file> feature string Specifies a property or feature for the job.
-Feature corresponds to TORQUE node properties and Moab features. file size The amount of total disk requested for the job.
-(Ignored on Unicos.) host string Name of the host on which the job should be run.
+For more information, see Appendix G: Prologue and Epilogue Scripts on page 297.</file> feature string Specifies a property or feature for the job.
+Feature corresponds to TORQUE node properties and Moab features. file size Sets RLIMIT_FSIZE for each process launched through the TM interface.
+For information on how Moab schedules this, see FILEREQUESTISJOBCENTRIC . host string Name of the host on which the job should be run.
 This resource is provided for use by the site's scheduling policy.
 The allowable values and effect on job placement is site dependent. mem size Maximum amount of physical memory used by the job.
 Ignored on Darwin, Digital Unix, Free BSD, HPUX 11, IRIX, NetBSD, and SunOS.
 Not implemented on AIX and HPUX 10.
 The mem resource will only work for single-node jobs.
 If your job requires multiple nodes, use pmem instead. ncpus integer The number of processors in one task where a task cannot span nodes.
 You cannot request both ncpus and nodes in the same job. nice integer Number between -20 (highest priority) and 19 (lowest priority).
 Adjust the process execution priority.